Are participation trophies teaching our young athletes bad life lessons?

 The NFL’s Pittsburgh Steelers linebacker and scary human being James Harrison once made waves when he took away his sons’ participation trophies.
 The general public was slightly appalled at the act; but as Harrison said, although he was proud of everything his sons did and accomplished, they didn’t actually earn the trophies, so they were being returned.

-Meanwhile, the debate on whether participation trophies are helpful or detrimental never goes away, and thanks to Harrison, it has once again become a hot topic.
+Meanwhile, the debate on whether participation trophies are helpful or detrimental rages on and thanks to Harrison, it has once again become a hot topic.
 And everyone from professional athletes to parents has an opinion on the matter.

 Are participation trophies a nice reward or a sign of entitlement?
 Let’s take a look at the pros and cons: